gxtgong/memory-interface/README.md

 Two different webcams are used in this interface.
 * [RecordRTC](https://recordrtc.org/) is used for video recording throughout the entire process.
 * [Webcam JS](https://github.com/jhuckaby/webcamjs) is used for creating snapshots to be displayed.

+RecordRTC provides a way to access the recorded video through `node.js` in [RecordRTC to Node.js](https://github.com/muaz-khan/RecordRTC/tree/master/RecordRTC-to-Nodejs).

 ### Circular layout
 [jQuery – arrange items in a circle](http://www.connolly-technologies.com/jquery-arrange-items-in-a-circle/)